ckdake/ckdake.com/content/blog/2015/mountain-biking-in-jackson-wyoming.md

 ## Photo album from Day 5
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/ckdake/albums/72157657673842955" title="Jackson, WY 2015 Day 5"><img src="https://farm1.staticflickr.com/720/20819011882_258608789a_z.jpg" width="640" height="427" alt="Jackson, WY 2015 Day 5"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+Bikes dropped back at the shop, and after a quick jaunt in the hotel pool, we got some local details on the 'most delicious' Mexican food in town and headed over to [Pica's Mexican Taqueria](http://www.yelp.com/biz/picas-mexican-taqueria-jackson) and chowed down, and took care of a pitcher of margaritas.

 # Getting Home

+The trip home from Jackson was a long one, hanging out at the Jackson airport, flying to Salt Lake City, hanging out for 3+ hours at their airport and then getting back into Atlanta after the sun went down.

 <blockquote class="instagram-media" data-instgrm-version="4" style=" background:#FFF; border:0; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);"><div style="padding:8px;"> <div style=" background:#F8F8F8; line-height:0; margin-top:40px; padding:50.0% 0; text-align:center; width:100%;"> <div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC); display:block; height:44px; margin:0 auto -44px; position:relative; top:-22px; width:44px;"></div></div><p style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; line-height:17px; margin-bottom:0; margin-top:8px; overflow:hidden; padding:8px 0 7px; text-align:center; text-overflow:ellipsis; white-space:nowrap;"><a href="https://instagram.com/p/6yg1VnimFZ/" style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px; text-decoration:none;" target="_top">A photo posted by Chris Kelly (@ckdake)</a> on <time style=" font-family:Arial,sans-serif; font-size:14px; line-height:17px;" datetime="2015-08-25T02:16:49+00:00">Aug 24, 2015 at 7:16pm PDT</time></p></div></blockquote>
 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>

+## Totals for the trip

+* 5 days, 5 dudes, 5 bikes
+* 124.5 miles
+* 15 hours, 40 minutes of saddle time
+* 17,835 feet climbed.

+Overall, not bad for a 7th annual bike trip.
+Great crowd and mostly the same pace except for Marc totally crushing us on the longer climbs.
+Jackson, while extremely pricy is a great little spot.
+The food is fantastic, the lodging extremely overpriced, and the scenery is worth it.
+We did ride pretty much all of the 'recommended' trails and while they were all some of the best trails we have ridden, there was 'only' about 100 miles of amazing trail rideable from town.
+Other places like Sun Valley and Park City have trails that are not quite as nice, but give you enough to ride that you don't need to do any doubling back like we did in Jackson.
+If you're in to Mountain Biking, Jackson should be on your list of places to go.
+For me, it's crossed off and it's starting to be time to think about next year.